 How much can you potentially make owning a dance studio?

 The potential income of a dance studio varies widely.
-Dance Magazine identified studio owner salaries across a wide range, with some owners making $24,000, $40,000, $80,000 and more.
-Factors including a studio’s location, specialization and class offerings, size, and number of years in business can all affect its potential profits.
+Dance Magazine identified studio owner salaries across a wide range, with some owners making $24,000, $40,000, $80,000, and more.
+Factors including a studio’s location, specialization and class offerings, size, and area demographics can all affect its potential profits.

 Things to consider before starting a dance studio

-Starting a dance studio can make for a steep learning curve if you haven’t taught lessons and managed a dance program yourself before.
+Starting a dance studio can make for a steep learning curve if you haven’t taught lessons or have managed a dance program.
 If possible, try to work as an apprentice under a studio owner first.
-Even just a few years of apprentice work can give you valuable experience and better prepare you for some of the challenges that starting a studio of yourself may bring.
+Even just a few years of apprentice work can give you valuable experience, and better prepare you for some of the challenges that starting a studio of yourself may bring.